HewlettPackard/swarm-learning/examples/reverse-proxy/cifar10/README.md

 ## Cluster Setup

-The cluster setup for this example uses 1 host, as shown in the figure below:
+The following image illustrates the cluster setup for the CIFAR-10 example which uses two hosts:
 - host-1: 172.1.1.1
 - host-2: 172.2.2.2